-Charitable institutions are exempt from profit tax.
+Charitable institutions are exempt from profits tax.
 To enjoy tax exemption, the relevant organisation must be both:

-- Established exclusively for charitable purposes. - Registered with the Inland Revenue Department.
+- Established exclusively for charitable purposes. - Registered with the Inland Revenue Department as a tax-exempt charity.

-If the organisation carries on a trade or business, the profits from such trade or business are exempt only if, among other requirements, the profits are applied only for charitable purposes.
+If the organisation carries on a trade or business, the profits from such trade or business are exempt only if, among other requirements, the profits are applied only for charitable purposes and are not expended substantially outside Hong Kong.